hughjonesd/huxtable/cran-comments.md

 ## R CMD check results

-Warnings/notes on various platforms:

-*  Missing or unexported object: ‘huxtable::.(fun)’

-This is a false positive, due to the use of `bquote()`.
+No warnings on local, win-builder, travis or appveyor.

 ## Reverse dependencies

-10 reverse dependencies all checked OK.
+8 reverse dependencies checked OK; 3 failed to check due to errors in the dependent packages.